 The Day Randy Bachman Left the Guess Who

-By the spring of 1970, it couldn’t have been going any better for the Guess Who commercially.
+By the spring of 1970, the Guess Who couldn’t have been going any better commercially.

 For the past year and a half, the rock quartet out of Winnipeg, Manitoba, had been landing hit after hit after hit on radio stations in their native Canada as well as in the United States.
 In May 1970, when “American Woman” hit No. 1 on the Billboard chart (making the Guess Who the first Canadians to have a U.S. chart topper since 1954), the band were on a streak of five blockbuster singles – most of them written by the band’s songwriting partnership of Randy Bachman and Burton Cummings.

 And yet, it also couldn’t have been going any worse for them personally.
 Despite a startling amount of pop success, a major rift had formed within the band.
 Guitarist Bachman, after falling in love with a Mormon girl, had converted to the faith and was living a strictly clean life – not the easiest achievement in the sex, drugs and rock ’n’ roll era.
 Meanwhile, the other members (vocalist Cummings, bassist Jim Kale and drummer Garry Peterson) were indulging fully in the excesses made available to famous musicians.
 Bachman feared that drugs would destroy the group, the other guys felt they were being preached at by their bandmate.

 “To the other guys I was Mr. Straight, the parent, the narc,” Bachman later said.
 “I remember Burton telling me, ‘You’re nothing but a fucking narc.
 Leave us alone.’
 Drugs were the norm.
 I was branded a loser, an outsider, because I didn't do drugs.”